theOehrly/Fast-F1/docs/contributing/testing.rst

 developed against.
 The continuous integration tests use the same referenced commit, so that they test against the same data as a local test run.

-The directory :file:`test_cache/` is used for FastF1's own parsed-data cache while the tests run.
-It is not version controlled and can be deleted at any time.
+The directory :file:`test_cache/` that is created in the root of the repository is used for FastF1's own parsed-data cache (stage 2 cache) while the tests run.
+It stores data after parsing in FastF1 and only serves to improve performance.
+This directory is not version controlled and can be deleted at any time.

 Adding test data